 - North Dakotans tend to have a strong sense of community; seniors are less likely to suffer from isolation.

 - Some residents are descended from especially hardy “stock.”
 In the 1800s immigrants traveled to the area on foot from states in the east.

 - Some residents have been physically active as farmers their whole lives.

 - Seniors are traveling for fun.
 AARP (the American Association of Retired Persons) reported that in 2015 the average baby boomer planned to take four or five trips.
 Primary reasons for travel were to escape, be with family and friends, and rejuvenate.
 So what sorts of trips to seniors tend to take?

 - Long weekend trips are especially popular and often include “bucket list” items such as visiting a particular US city or landmark.

 - Genealogical journeys are popular too.
 Ancestral research is increasingly common among US seniors who travel domestically and to Africa, Asia and Europe.

 - Multigenerational vacations are increasingly popular as travel agencies promote group deals for airfare and vacation rentals.
 Seniors, their children and grandchildren tend to meet at resorts, take cruises or rent private homes for family reunions.

-- About half the seniors 65 to 74 are sexually active.
+- About half of seniors aged 65 to 74 are sexually active.
 A study published in the New England Journal of Medicine in 2007 found that 53 percent of seniors ages 65 to 74 were sexually active.
-Their statistic for men and women ages 75 to 85 is less “fun” at 26% overall, and numbers were lower for women because many became widowed.
+The statistic for men and women ages 75 to 85 is less “fun” at 26% overall, and numbers were lower for women because many became widowed.

 - About one in seven older men uses Viagra or a similar substance.
 Like the senior statistic above, this figure is from the New England Journal of Medicine in 2007.
 The study included 1455 men and 1550 women ages 57 to 85.